 Three Key Nutrients in a Healthy Marriage

-Dr. Keller specializes in teaching couples how to heal from traumas and violations of trust, working with them to restore their relationship by helping couples identify potential areas of pain, betrayal and/or change where improvement and healing is needed.
+Dr. Keller specializes in teaching couples how to heal from traumas and violations of trust.
+He does this by helping couples identify potential areas of pain, betrayal or change.

-When life gets busy and children, career and other responsibilities become more time-intensive, we often forget how important it is to make our relationship with our spouse or partner a top priority.
+When life gets busy and children, career and other obligations become more time-intensive.
+We often forget how important it is to make our relationship with our spouse or partner a top priority.

 Marriage therapy sessions coach couples on how to recognize and fulfill their need for love, connection and comfort.